-int{el®} System Overview
+int{el}® System Overview

-The 865G/865GV/865PE/865P chipset is designed for use with the Pentium 4 processor with 512-KB L2 cache on 0.13 micron process processor and the Pentium 4 processor on 90 nm process.
-The (G)MCH component provides the processor interface, DDR interface, AGP interface (865G/ 865PE/865P chipsets only), hub interface, and CSA interface.
-The 865G/865GV chipset GMCHs also provides an integrated graphics with display interfaces.
+The 848P chipset is designed for use with the Pentium 4 processor with 512-KB L2 cache on 0.13 micron process processor and the Pentium 4 processor on 90 nm process.
+The MCH component provides the processor interface, DDR interface, AGP interface, hub interface, and CSA interface.

-The processor interface supports the Pentium 4 processor subset of the Extended Mode of the Scalable Bus Protocol.
-The (G)MCH memory interface supports a up to two channels of DDR, and the AGP interface supports 0.8 V/1.5 V signaling with 8X/4X data transfers and 8X/4X AGP Fast Writes.
+The processor interface supports the Pentium 4 processor subset of the extended mode of the Scalable Bus Protocol.
+The MCH memory interface supports one channels of DDR, and the AGP interface supports 0.8 V/1.5 V signaling with 8X/4X data transfers and 8X/4X AGP fast writes.

-The 865G/865GV/865PE/865P chipset platform supports the fifth generation I/O controller hub (ICH5/ICH5R).
+The 848P chipset platform supports the fifth generation I/O controller hub (ICH5/ICH5R).